-Tired of looking at a litter box or have a kitty that kicks litter out?
+Are you tired of looking at a litter box or do you have a cat that kicks all the litter out?
 Try this IKEA Cabinet Kitty Litter Box Hack!
-The litter box stays hidden within a cabinet and there’s even room to store an extra bag of litter and cat supplies!
+The litter box stays hidden within the cabinet and there’s even some room to store an extra bag of litter and cat supplies!

 I went with this IKEA double locker cabinet so I could eventually put a litter box for each cat on each side.
-If you only have one cat, this is still a great piece of furniture because you can put the litter box on one side and all of your cat supplies (kitty litter, scooper, catnip spray, laser pointer) on the shelves on the other side.
+If you only have one cat, this is still a great piece of furniture because you can put the litter box in the middle-ish and all of your cat supplies (kitty litter, scooper, catnip spray, laser pointer) on the other side.

-Ok, so everything at IKEA is now always sold out, so here are a few other options:
+2022 UPDATE: Ok, so everything at IKEA is now always sold out, so here are a few other similar options that seem like they would work.
+Obviously, double-check measurements.

 - This cabinet could also work and comes in multiple color options